Once again, Puerto Rico is facing down another catastrophic storm just after the five-year anniversary of Hurricane Maria.

 This time, Hurricane Fiona has caused a power outage for millions across the island.
 The hurricane hit Puerto Rico this weekend as a Category 1 storm with sustained winds of 90 mph, per CNN, and continues to bring a downpour of rain even as it makes its way through the Atlantic and into the Dominican Republic.
 Up to 22 inches of rain has fallen in the island, causing life-threatening floods, and up to 15 inches may still fall even as the hurricane moves away.

-There is currently one count of death, according to the New York Times, though it may still be too early to know the full scope of the damage.
+There is currently one known death, according to the New York Times, though it may still be too early to know the full scope of the damage.

 "In many areas that had never seen flooding, there has been an unprecedented accumulation of water," said Governor Pedro Pierluisi.
 "In fact, in many areas it was greater than what we saw during Hurricane Maria."

 Taller Salud is a feminist organization based in Puerto Rico.
-They are currently accepting donations that will go towards purchasing much-needed supplies for those in need, such as water filters, non-perishable foods, solar lanterns, toiletries, and more.
+They are currently accepting donations that will go towards purchasing much-needed supplies for those in need, such as water filters, non-perishable foods, solar lanterns, and toiletries.

 Launched by Puerto Rican business leaders part of the U.S. diaspora, this organization uses 100 percent of its donations to provide humanitarian aid focused on food and agriculture, clean water, and renewable energy initiatives.
 They are now accepting donations for disaster aid.